 Members of the NHS Pension Scheme could receive a tax bill if their pension savings exceed limits set by HM Revenue and Customs (HMRC).
-These limits are known as the annual allowance, which is calculated each year and the lifetime allowance, which is calculated based on your overall pension savings.
+These limits are known as the annual allowance, which is calculated each year, and the lifetime allowance, which is calculated based on overall pension savings.

-If, in one scheme year, an individual’s pension savings are more than £40,000, they will receive a tax charge on the additional amount.
+If an individual’s pension savings are more than the annual allowance (in one scheme year), they will receive a tax charge on the additional amount.
 The tax rate charged will reflect the individuals marginal tax rate.

 It is possible to carry forward any unused annual allowance, provided the individual was a member of a qualifying pension scheme, at some time during all of the three previous tax years.
 An individual can carry forward unused annual allowances for a maximum of three years.

 The lifetime allowance is the total amount that an individual can have in all their pension savings, during their lifetime, without incurring a tax charge.
-The lifetime allowance limit is £1.25million in 2015/16 (correct as at May 2015), the same as 2014/15, reduced from £1.5million in 2013/14.
-Lifetime allowance will reduce to £1million from 6 April 2016.
+The lifetime allowance limit is currently £1,030,000 for the 2017/18 tax year and will be increased in line with the consumer price index (CPI) to £1,055,000 from 6 April 2019.

-If an individual’s total pension savings are more than £1.25million in a lifetime, a tax charge may be incurred on any benefits in excess of the allowance.
-Over the £1.25million limit, any lump sum taken will be taxed at 55 per cent and pension will be taxed at 25 per cent.
+If an individual’s total pension savings exceed the lifetime allowance, a tax charge may be incurred on any benefits in excess of the allowance.
+Any lump sum taken will be taxed at 55 per cent and pension will be taxed at 25 per cent.

 Implications for members